 They should have won it.

 Auburn dominated the game, especially defensively.
 Again, the word is dominated.
 It’s easy to say it, of course, but you watch it and it’s true.
-Bama had four first downs, and 177 total yards, or 130 if you’re playing by the rules.
+Bama had four 1st downs, and 177 total yards, or 130 if you’re playing by the rules.
 Sure, a lot of that had to do with the rain and slop.
-It was like the final scene of “The Secret of Nihm” out there, you get anxiety just watching it.
+It was like the final scene of “The Secret of Nihm” out there.
+You get anxiety just watching it.
 But a lot of it also had to do with Roy Tatum.

 Roy says he didn’t go to the Bankhead.
 Where’d you go, Roy?
 He hesitates.
 I press.
 He laughs.